As a foreigner I’m constantly aware of how different Tokyo is from where I’m from in America.

 - Most homes do not have a dishwasher.

 - Homes usually only have a clothes washer, but not a clothes dryer.
-Everyone hangs their clothes and bedding out to dry.
+Most everyone hangs their clothes and bedding out to dry.

 - It is more convenient to ride a bike, walk, or take the train than it is to drive and park. (within the city, anyway).
 Parking costs money and paid parking lots with an open spot are sometimes hard to find if you don’t have one of the fancy car navi systems that shows you open lots.